arkndjl/website/content/posts/awoba-intro.md

 title = "aWOBA Introduction + The Best MLB Hitters of 2025" date = "2025-12-04T15:44:42-06:00"
 #dateFormat = "2006-01-02" # This value can be configured for per-post date formatting
-author = "ndjl"
+author = "arkndjl"
-authorTwitter = "ARKNDJL" #do not include @ tags = ["mlb", "statistics"] keywords = ["awoba", "mlb", "baseball", "statistics"] description = "An introduction to aWOBA and how this stacks up to the best hitters of the 2025 MLB season." showFullContent = false readingTime = false hideComments = true
+authorTwitter = "ARKNDJL" #do not include @ tags = ["mlb", "statistics"] keywords = ["awoba", "mlb", "baseball", "statistics"] description = "An introduction to aWOBA and its evaluation of the best hitters of the 2025 MLB season." showFullContent = false readingTime = false hideComments = true